- Orient your map – ESSENTIAL SKILL

 - How to use SPORTident electronic timing

-- Reference Guides including Control Descriptions, Legends etc. courtesy of the Canadian O-Store
+- FREE Reference Guides including Control Descriptions, Legends etc. courtesy of the Canadian O-Store (bottom of page)

 Orient your map